WheelockLab/NetworkLevelAnalysis/+nla/+permutationMethods/README.txt

-README for adding new methods to this permutemethods class
+README for adding new methods to this permutationMethods class

 The goal of these objects is to implement a 'permute' method that takes an input struct and runs one random permutation on it.